Alejogb1/job-board/blog-data/python-to-assembly-language-converter.md

               6 RETURN_VALUE
 ```

-Okay so you see the instructions here `LOAD_FAST` `BINARY_ADD` `RETURN_VALUE` Those are basically the low level operations that the python virtual machine performs to run the high level Python code You could potentially translate those to assembly but it depends on the target architecture
+you see the instructions here `LOAD_FAST` `BINARY_ADD` `RETURN_VALUE` Those are basically the low level operations that the python virtual machine performs to run the high level Python code You could potentially translate those to assembly but it depends on the target architecture

 For example `LOAD_FAST` in x86_64 could turn into a `mov` instruction to copy a variable to a register `BINARY_ADD` would be like `add` or equivalent instruction and `RETURN_VALUE` means move to the stack or return registers